 The September event includes, besides the main race, a "p'tit marathon" of 1 km for younger kids and a 5 km run for students, and other shorter-length trials.

 Some of Montreal's museums have summer day camps, workshops and school outing possibilities for kids.

 - The Musée d'art contemporain offers day camps and other events listed under their education section.

-- The McCord Museum of Canadian History offers a day camps, family Sundays and parent-and-child activities.
+- The McCord Museum of Canadian History offers family activities, including workshops and special arrangements for birthday parties.